dylanchiatian/KSAnime/README.md

 ##Features
 - Star your favourite animes to get back to it faster
-- Dark themed for all the night owl population
+- Dark themed for all you night owls

 ## Screenshots
 <img src="/screenshots/home.png" alt="Screenshot" width="256"/>